- Movie Reviews

 There is some use of substances in this movie, including:

-Nightmare Before Christmas 3D is a remake of Tim Burton’s original 1994 stop-motion animation film with 3D effects.
-While the movie targets children, it is too scary for younger children and better suited to older children, adolescents and adults many of whom may find it highly entertaining.
+Nightmare Before Christmas 3D is a remake of Tim Burton’s original, 1993 (1994 in Australia) stop-motion animation film, with 3D effects.
+While the movie targets children, it is too scary for younger children and parental guidance is recommended from 8 to 12 years.
+The movie's horror-like cartoon images are made even scarier in 3D and could cause younger children, particularly those under 8, to be fearful of receiving Christmas gifts.
+The film is, therefore, better suited to older children, adolescents and adults, many of whom may find it highly entertaining.

 The main message is about finding your identity and being happy with who you are.
 Values in this movie that parents may wish to reinforce with their children include selflessness and trying to put things right when we make mistakes.